 Highland Rivers Health provides a variety of residential services and living supports for individuals with intellectual and developmental disabilities, based on individual needs, abilities and health conditions.
-Community Living Arrangements (group homes) are available in Cherokee, Floyd and Murray counties, while host homes, community living supports and respite care services are available in every county served by Highland Rivers.
+Community Living Arrangements (group homes) are available in Cherokee, Floyd and Murray counties, while other residential services are available in every county served by Highland Rivers.

 Residential living options